Robert C. Riter, Jr.

 Margo is a member of the State Bar of South Dakota and the American Bar Association.
 She is admitted in the State Court and the Federal District Court for the State of South Dakota.
 Margo’s practice includes administrative law, telecommunications law, business transactions, family law, criminal defense, and general civil practice.

 Among other activities Margo is a member of the Pierre/Ft.
 Pierre Rotary Club and serves on the Board of Directors for the Oahe Foundation.
 She has served on the Board of Directors of the South Dakota Defense Lawyers for a number of years and is currently the Past-President of the organization.
 Margo was a South Dakota Bar Commissioner from 2013-2015 and currently serves on the State Bar Strategic Planning Committee.

 Lindsey Riter-Rapp joined the firm in January of 2008.
-Lindsey spent the last 5 years as an attorney at the Public Defender’s Office in Rapid City, South Dakota primarily doing criminal defense work.
-Prior to that, Lindsey also served as a law clerk for the Seventh Judicial Circuit.
+Prior to that, she worked as an attorney at the Public Defender’s Office in Rapid City, South Dakota primarily doing criminal defense work.
+Lindsey also served as a law clerk for the Seventh Judicial Circuit.

 Lindsey received a B.A. in English from the University of Nebraska in 1999 and her Juris Doctorate Degree from the University of South Dakota in 2002.